rust-lang/rust-wiki-backup/Lib-html.md

 ### Additional implementation notes

+- provide a `escape_basic` than only escapes the necessary characters for security/forms/URLs
+- provide a `escape_full` than escapes all characters
-  * we probably should use a table-lookup (binary search), similar to the code in `libcore/unicode.rs`
+  - We probably should use a table-lookup (binary search), similar to the code in `libcore/unicode.rs`